 3. Newfound Gap Road

-There is only one road in the Great Smoky Mountain National Park that travels through the entire park.
+There is only one road that goes up and over the mountains Great Smoky Mountain National Park.

-The Newfound Gap Road re-opened to traffic in 2013 and visitors can drive the 33-mile road from Gatlinburg all the way to Cherokee, North Carolina.
+The Newfound Gap Road is a free drive for visitors.
+The 33-mile road traverses from Gatlinburg all the way to Cherokee, North Carolina.

 4. Cades Cove

-Another stunning feature of the Great Smoky Mountain National Park is this valley tucked away amongst the mountains.
+Another stunning feature of the Great Smoky Mountain National Park is this valley tucked away among the mountains.

 Cades Cove features many historical buildings as well as many opportunities for wildlife watching.
 Visitors to the cove can hike, bike and relax here.
 There is also an 11-mile road that loops around the cove that can be driven on and is great for cyclists.